 Data Minimization

-- Signal agents MUST NOT return signals the principal is not authorized to access
+- Signal agents MUST NOT return signals the authenticated agent or account is not authorized to access

 Conformance